 When Holly was 1 year old, we brought home our first Havanese, our little 9 week old Lacey.
 Although Holly was a sweet, gentle giant, I was a little concerned she might play too rough or not tolerate Lacey very well.
 My concern was short lived.
 Lacey and Holly became fast friends and Holly let Lacey do anything she wanted, including chewing on her ears and nibbling on her food.

-A few years ago I became interested in learning about the dog show world and perhaps even one day breeding my own litter of Havenese.
+Several years ago I became interested in learning about the dog show world and perhaps even one day breeding my own litter of Havanese.
 Soon after, I met Rita Thomas of Sonrisas Havanese and she has been a wonderful mentor and friend.
 Her dedication to bettering the breed through genetic diversity testing and putting health first and foremost is what I mirror my breeding program after.

 I am dedicated to breeding and showing healthy, well socialized Havanese.
-My earlier experience with a breeder who was not responsible about health testing nor transparent with her puppy families, has only strengthened my commitment to extensive health testing on the dam (mom), the sire (dad) and the health testing that is done on our puppies before they leave for their new homes.
+My earlier experience with a breeder who was not responsible about health testing nor transparent with her puppy families, has only strengthened my commitment to extensive health testing on the dam (mom), the sire (dad) prior to breeding to ensure the good health of our puppies when they leave for their new homes.